 While I think the concept of ambiguity is relatively accessible, its delicate application can create challenges.
 As improvisers, we can delight in seeing something exciting unfold on stage but may not have the patience or fortitude to allow it to unfold at its own pace.
 Fast-paced improv environments, in particular, can almost prove caustic to a more gentle evolving scenic approach if we’re not careful.
 But I’d offer the rewards of specific ambiguity are manifold, and that this technique is a concrete way of building trust and connection with our audiences as such an approach, at its core, values their ability to piece together the breadcrumbs in real time alongside the performers they are watching on the stage.

-Related Entries: Curve Ball, Specificity Antonym: Vagueness, Wimping
+Related Entries: Curve Ball, Specificity Antonyms: Vagueness, Wimping

 Connected Game: Conscience